Languages - French

 Children will progressively acquire, use and apply a growing bank of vocabulary, language skills and grammatical knowledge organised around age-appropriate topics and themes - building blocks of language into more complex, fluent and authentic language.

-The opportunity to assess learning and progression in the key language skills (speaking, listening, reading and writing) and against the 12 DfE Languages Programme of Study for Key Stage 2 attainment targets is provided at the end of each 6-week teaching unit.
-Teachers will record, analyse and access this data easily using the Tracking and Progression Tool within Language Angels.
-Pupils will also be offered self-assessment grids to ensure they are also aware of their own progress which they can keep as a record of their progress.
+There are regular opportunity to assess learning and progression in the key language skills (speaking, listening, reading and writing) and against the 12 DfE Languages Programme of Study for Key Stage 2 attainment targets is provided at the end of each 6-week teaching unit.

 Inclusion